-Each year, the Middlesex County Office of Arts and History plans a brand-new season, but also brings back a few popular favorites.
+Each year, the Middlesex County Office of Arts & History plans a brand-new season, but also brings back a few popular favorites.
 Annual programs have included: Pysanky – Ukrainian Easter egg decorating workshop, Palaspas – Filipino weaving of the palms for Lent, and traditional Irish Music and Dance.

 We also celebrate cultural traditions through storytelling and present culturally specific narratives that have been passed from generation to generation.
 They provide a sense of values, community, place, work, or play.
 These programs are periodically presented at East Jersey Old Town Village in Piscataway and at the Lodge in Thompson Park in Jamesburg/Monroe Township.

 All folklife programs are open to the public, and are held at various sites throughout the county in the evenings and on weekends.
 Our programs are designed to address the public’s needs and are offered free of charge!
 All of our facilities are handicapped-accessible and our publications are available in Braille and large print.
 Sign Language interpreters are available upon request.

 Programs are made possible through funding by Middlesex County Board of Chosen Freeholders and the New Jersey State Council on the Arts/Department of State.